[Feature] Salvini hosts anti-EU 'summit', as old ghosts haunt party

 Rome's public prosecutor recently opened a probe into allegations that Siri took a €30,000 bribe in return for lobbying on behalf of energy firms in a case with links to the Sicilian mafia.

-And the ruling coalition's prime minister, Giuseppe Conte, sacked the senator despite Salvini's efforts to shield his man.
+And the ruling coalition's prime minister, Giuseppe Conte, sacked the senator even though Salvini tried to defend his man.

 But despite criticising EU budget rules and promising to violate them, Europe has not been at the centre of Salvini's electoral campaign.